-This Procurement Policy is made in accordance with Sections 108 and 109 of the Local Government Act 2020 (Act).
+This Procurement Policy is made in accordance with Section 108 of the Local Government Act 2020 (Act).
 The Act is the key legislative framework that regulates the process of all Local Government procurement in Victoria.
-These sections of the Act require Council to prepare and adopt a procurement policy encompassing the principles, processes and procedures applied to all purchases of goods, services and works by Council to ensure the promotion of open and fair competition and value for money.
+This section of the Act requires the Council to prepare and adopt a procurement policy encompassing the principles, processes and procedures applied to all purchases of goods, services and works by the Council to ensure the promotion of open and fair competition and value for money.